yu-z/hcDMR_caller/README.md

 ## Download hcDMR

 You can download all the scripts from above link /main.
-The /reference files can be download from googledrive: https://drive.google.com/open?id=12gNDSECm289dTL2ys6AA8SzB88drmMhW
+The /reference files can be downloaded from googledrive: https://drive.google.com/open?id=12gNDSECm289dTL2ys6AA8SzB88drmMhW

 ## Run hcDMR caller